Loading Racing Stats...

 Allgaier was a bit of a disappointment in 2012.
 Despite one victory and 19 Top-10 finishes, he fell to a disappointing sixth in the final driver standings.
 The No. 31 Turner Chevrolet was expected to challenge for the championship, but they did not in what was a very competitive field of teams last year.
 Allgaier returns and will be paired with new crew chief Scott Zipadelli.
 It could take the two some time to develop chemistry and the relationship to get the most out of Allgaier’s abilities.
 While the jury is out until that happens, it’s pretty safe to assume a similar performance for the 26-year-old Illinois native.
 Allgaier is at the leading edge of the tier “B” drivers in this series and poised to move into the “A” tier if the right things can happen.

 More Fantasy News

-Allgaier was fastest in opening practice for the Bar Harbor 200 Xfinity Series race at Dover International Speedway Friday afternoon.
-He turned a fast lap of 154.712 mph.
+Allgaier finished second in the Drive Sober 200 Xfinity Series race at Dover International Speedway Saturday afternoon.

-Allgaier won the Lilly Diabetes 250 Xfinity Series race at Indianapolis Motor Speedway Monday afternoon.
+Allgaier finished second in the Indiana 250 Xfinity Series race at Indianapolis Motor Speedway Saturday afternoon.